smathot/materials_for_P0014/P0014.1+2/manuscript/md/__main__.md

 ---
-title: "The pupillary light response reveals no evidence for attentional capture by the content of visual working memory (but maybe inhibition)"
+title: "Attention and inhibition of stimuli that match the content of visual working memory: Evidence from eye movements and pupillometry"
 author:
   Sebastiaan Mathôt^1^, Elle van Heusden^1^, and Stefan Van der Stigchel^2^
 affiliation: